 Students should report to OISS within 10 days of arrival.
 The office is located in the Education Building Room #101.
-When you check-in, bring your passport, I-20 or DS-2019 and I-94.
+When you check-in, bring your passport, I-20, or DS-2019, and I-94.
 Once you have registered for classes and updated your U.S. address in BOSS, an international advisor will activate your immigration record in SEVIS.
 Failure to report OISS may result in loss of immigration status.

-U.S. immigration laws permit F/J international students who are enrolled full-time and in good academic standing in UA Little Rock undergraduate and graduate programs to work on campus up to 20 hours a week during the academic year and full-time during university breaks, including summer, winter, and spring break.
+U.S. immigration laws permit F/J international students who are enrolled full-time and in good academic standing in UA Little Rock undergraduate and graduate programs to work on campus for up to 20 hours a week during the academic year and full-time during university breaks, including summer, winter, and spring break.
 However, prior employment authorization must be obtained from OIS.

 Tuition and Fees (See the Tuition and Fees chart for non-resident costs.)

 Stabler Hall, Room 301 | (501) 916-3468 | ualr.edu/ielp